 The Company's objectives when managing capital is to safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and maintain an optimal capital structure to reduce the cost of capital.
 Consistent with others in the industry, the Company monitors NET Debt to EBITDA ratio i.e. Net debt (total borrowings net of cash and cash equivalents) divided by EBITDA (Profit before tax plus depreciation and amortization expense plus finance costs).

 Currently the company's net EBITDA ratio is negative due to business losses.
 The Net Debt to EBITDA ratios were as follows:

-Currently the company's net EBIDA ratio is negative due to business losses.
-The Net Debt to EBIDA ratios were as follows:

-March 31, 2022 March 31, 2021
+March 31, 2023 March 31, 2021

-Net Debt 15,601 13,892
+Net Debt 19,056 15,601

-EBITDA (355) (229)
+EBITDA (491 .)
+(355)

-Net Debt to EBITDA (43.97) (60.75)
+Net Debt to EBITDA (38.84 (43.97)